pitfail/pitfail-reports/report2/report2.rst

     :width: 90%

 The  working of a server is explained in detail in website section.
 When the server receives a valid request from a legitimate user, it accesses the portfolio of the user to perform the operation.
-Based on the value returned by user, FB App posts comment on the player’s wall post saying “Successful” or “failed <reason>”
+Based on the value returned by user, FB App posts comment on the player's wall post saying "Successful" or "failed <reason>"